alexandrascript/tech-writing-tools/multimedia/templates/README.md

 script templates, and storyboard templates.
 You'll also find other templates that we won't be using in the #ETC_19 workshop, but that may be useful in the future.

+## Decision process

+Before deciding to make a video, make sure you've gone through the checklist of questions to decide if you should make a video.
+[Read the questions](https://alexand.us/tw-tools-decide)

 ## Scripting and storyboarding

 + [Empty storyboard template](https://docs.google.com/document/d/1kw807NbNdMpSrf_-slQ0GMu3h7j6M6eu8ec3hX5nA4g/edit?usp=sharing)